openziti/ziti-doc/docfx_project/ziti/security/authentication/password-management.md

 ## Administrative Password Reset

-Passwords may be reset via the [Management API](./../../apis/edge-management-api.md) by an administrative client.
+Passwords may be reset via the [Edge Management API](./../../apis/edge-apis.md#edge-management-api) by an administrative client.

 ### Ziti CLI